awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/metrics-dimensions.md

 When your Amazon Kinesis Data Analytics application processes data streams, Kinesis Data Analytics sends the following metrics and dimensions to CloudWatch\.
 You can use the following procedures to view the metrics for Kinesis Data Analytics\.

-In the console, metrics are grouped first by service namespace, and then by the dimension combinations within each namespace\.
+On the console, metrics are grouped first by service namespace, and then by the dimension combinations within each namespace\.

 **To view metrics using the CloudWatch console**